DETAILED ACTION

 obtain route information indicating a travel route, among a plurality of travel routes, of a vehicle to a destination, map information corresponding to the travel route, and positioning data from a sensor indicative of actual location information indicating an actual location of the vehicle;

-estimate, based on the route information, the map information, and the actual location information, an expected time of arrival of the vehicle to the identified section and an expected time of passage of the vehicle through the identified section, and a time slot from the expected time of arrival to the expected time of passage as a recommended time slot in which interaction with the driver of the vehicle is recommended [mental process/step],
+estimate, based on the route information, the map information, and the actual location information, an expected time of arrival of the vehicle to the identified section and an expected time of passage of the vehicle through the identified section, and a time slot from the expected time of arrival to the expected time of passage as a recommended time slot in which interaction with a driver of the vehicle is recommended [mental process/step],

 101 Analysis – Step 2A, Prong Two